DMA-Lab/v-tree/README.md

     2 3 2394
     2 7 3857
     ...

 The VTree input is directed graph.
-If an undirected graph is used, it also support that.
+If an undirected graph is used, it also supports that.
 !The parameter RevE needs to be true when the undirected graph is used.
 !If the number of graph is not
 In our code, we did not assert the input graph is connected graph But connected graph must be guaranteed before METIS partition the graph Hence, it is suggested you have to pre-process the input road network for your own dataset

-##[Some useful parameter of the source code]
+## [Some useful parameter of the source code]
 -----
 Partition_Part       // the fanout of the vtree